nludban/star-drive/README.md

 2- Adjust all blocks as needed to eliminate any binding.

 3- Measure the distance traveled by blocks B1 for a known number of steps.
 Repeat for blocks B2.
-These ratios calibrate each stepper motion to linear motion along the X axis.
+These ratios calibrate each stepper's rotation to linear motion along the X axis.

 4- Position B1.a and B2.b far apart.
 Measure any reference along the three